Single Parents Raising A Child Alone: How To Win At Single Parenting

 Find ways to save money

-You might not increase your income, but you can be frugal with what you have.
-Some easy ideas include meal planning for the week, washing your car yourself, and dumping the gym subscription you never use.
+If you notice that your family generates low income, you might not be able to increase your income instantly, but you can be frugal with what you have.
+Some easy ideas for single-parent families include meal planning for the week, washing your car yourself, and dumping the gym subscription you never use.
 A quick Google search can provide you with tons of ideas on how to save money.
+If you’re a single-parent household who happens to live in a low income area, it’s now the time to take a step back and carefully assess where your money goes monthly.
 The following list is a good place for wannabe penny pinchers to begin:

 - Shop thrift stores